pawelnagawel/globaltoken/README.md

 cd globaltoken ; docker-compose build
 ````

-Run GlobalToken in the Foreground with Docker-compose
+Run GlobalToken in the Foreground with Docker Compose
 ````
 docker-compose up
 ````

-Run GlobalToken in the Background (forever) with Docker-compose
+Run GlobalToken in the Background (forever) with Docker Compose
 ````
 docker-compose up -d
 ````

 Deploy GlobalToken to Docker Swarm
 ````
-docker stack deploy -f docker-compose.yml globaltoken_swarm
+docker stack deploy globaltoken_swarm
 ````

 For more information, as well as an immediately useable, binary version of